Texas is a state in which it’s possible to file for either a no-fault or a fault-based divorce.

 Seeking Help from an Attorney

-Getting the courts to sign off on an at-fault divorce is tricky.
+Getting the courts to sign off on an at-fault divorce is tricky, especially considering Texas divorce laws on adultery.
 You need proof and you need to show that it caused the end of the marriage.
 A skilled lawyer can help you make that claim.

 If you want to pursue an at-fault divorce on the grounds of adultery or your spouse is pursuing an adultery claim against you, the Law Offices of Ben Carrasco PLLC in Austin, Texas can help you make that claim.
 Give us a call at 512-320-9126 or contact us online and we can begin discussing your case immediately.